-of CybSafe users no longer exhibit high-risk phishing behaviour after a CybSafe behaviour intervention
+of CybSafe users no longer exhibit high-risk phishing behavior after a CybSafe behavior intervention

-of CybSafe users are likely to encourage good cyber security behaviours with friends and family
+of CybSafe users are likely to encourage good cybersecurity behaviors with friends and family

 We want to protect people online by building better technology and by contributing to academic knowledge and government policy.
-That’s why we work with leading academic research partners to develop and maintain our platform and to drive change outside of our organisation.
-Through collaboration, we can help address the wicked problem of cyber security and keep people, businesses and nations safe online.
+That’s why we work with leading academic research partners to develop and maintain our platform and to drive change outside of our organization.
+Through collaboration, we can help address the wicked problem of cybersecurity and keep people, businesses and nations safe online.

 The team collaborates with a number of academic institutions (UCL, University of Bath, University of Bristol, Cardiff University, University of Kent and Northumbria University).
 Here is a snapshot of a few recent research initiatives.

 PHISHTRAY is a modifiable open source e-tray software for research and training applications related to social engineering for use in academia and industry.
 Funded by CPNI and developed by behavioural scientists from the University of Bath and University of Bristol in conjunction with CybSafe.